Australian Fossil and Mineral Museum

 The Australian Fossil and Mineral Museum - Home of the Somerville Collection is located in the city of Bathurst in regional New South Wales Australia and was opened in July 2004.
-The collection is housed in a group of heritage buildings, the old 1874 public school buildings, in the centre of the city.
-Nearly 2000 specimens are on display from the internationally renowned Somerville Collection.
+The Somerville Collection, the lifetime work of Warren Somerville AM, is housed on display in the 1876 historic public school building which displays some of the finest and rarest minerals and fossils from around the world and scientifically significant fossils from Australia.

+The internationally renowned collection of 5,000 specimens of both fossils and minerals are presented together to give an understanding of the Earth.